dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 A JSR223 script file is a script located in your configuration directory, under the `automation/jsr223` sub directory.

-At startup, or each time a file is created (or modified) in this directory, OpenHAB will handle it to the relevant JSR223 scripting language for **immediate** execution (using the extension as a discriminating value to chose the JSR implementation).
+At startup, or each time a file is created (or modified) in this directory, openHAB will handle it to the relevant JSR223 scripting language for **immediate** execution (using the extension as a discriminating value to chose the JSR implementation).
 So in our case, every `.java` files will be handled by the Java223 automation bundle.

-As a script can create and register rules during its execution (by accessing and using the OpenHAB automation manager), **this 'file mode' is then especially useful for defining rules**.
-And icing on the cake: when a script that created rules is deleted, the linked rules are also deleted, thanks to the way OpenHAB registers a rule (same for modification, the associated rules are deleted and recreated).
+As a script can create and register rules during its execution (by accessing and using the openHAB automation manager), **this 'file mode' is then especially useful for defining rules**.
+And icing on the cake: when a script that created rules is deleted, the linked rules are also deleted, thanks to the way openHAB registers a rule (same for modification, the associated rules are deleted and recreated).
 See the [rules](#rules) section for more information on how to create a rule.

 ## Execution